-Normally, for purposes of tuition assessment, NEIT defines a full-time course load as 2-19 credits per term.
+Normally, for purposes of tuition assessment, NEIT defines a full-time course load as 12-19 credits per term.
 The tuition for these terms will remain at the full-time tuition rate.
-Student's taking less than 12 course credits in a term will be assessed \$700.00 per credit for tuition.
-Students taking more than 19 course credits in a term will be assessed the at the full-time tuition rate plus an additional tuition of \$700.00 per credit hour for credits exceeding 19.
+Student's taking less than 12 course credits in a term or more than 19 course credits will be assessed for tuition based on a per credit hour rate.
+The per credit hour rate will be \$700.00 per credit hour for full priced programs and \$500.00 per credit hour for reduced priced programs.
 All term fees will also be applicable.
 Please contact the Student Accounts Office for further information on tuition.